 Here at Zaun, we often provide security fencing to schools.
 This is because everybody knows that children need to be protected while they receive an education.
 In contrast, the importance of security in universities and other higher educational institutes is often overlooked simply because the students are young adults rather than children and do not seem vulnerable.

 While it’s true that university students are older and much better equipped to cope with external threats than school pupils, we at Zaun believe that universities still need to protect them (and their staff) by investing in fencing and other security measures.
-In today’s blog, we’ll look at why security fencing and other basic security precautions are so vital at universities.
+In today’s blog, we’ll look at why security fencing and other basic security precautions are vital at universities.

 Many university students are living away from their families for the first time.
 This makes them very tempting targets for criminals and abusers who may wish to exploit their lack of real-world experience.
 While universities obviously can’t protect students when they aren’t on campus, they can ensure that university buildings are safe, secure spaces that can’t be accessed by unauthorised personnel.
 Security fencing can be very effective at protecting university grounds from potential criminals.
-Some universities also use security gates or turnstiles which staff and students can access using key-cards.
+Some universities also use security gates or turnstiles, which staff and students can access using key cards.
 We recommend this additional precaution for universities located in urban areas with high crime rates.